-What you want to create is an SEO-optimized site that is user-friendly, looks good, and is optimized for conversions.
+What you want to create is a SEO-optimized site that is user-friendly, looks good, and is optimized for conversions.

 Creating a site like this is a balancing act.

-You can’t just focus on your site’s design or just focus on its search engine optimization.
+You can’t just focus on your site’s design or just focus on its search engine optimization services.

 You need to work with someone who understands the importance of both and builds out both aspects at the same time.

 As they are designing your website, they’re also considering each SEO implication.

 As they are making your site easily crawlable, they’re also considering how its design will affect conversions.